+We aimed to compare the computation times of the selected diversity metrics and coverage criteria and assessed how they scaled with the sizes of test sets.
+For this purpose, we randomly selected, with replacement, 60 samples of size n $\in$ \{100, 200, 300, 400\}.
+We calculated, for each sample, diversity and coverage scores, and measured their respective computation times.
+Because we found in RQ2 that GD outperforms STD in correlation to faults, in the rest of this work we only used the GD metric to calculate diversity in input sets.
+For GD, we accounted for the sum of the following two computation times: (1) calculation of diversity based on the extracted features; and (2) the pre-processing time that is required to extract features with the VGG16 model.
+We report in Figures~\ref{fig:timeCIFAR} and~\ref{fig:timeMNIST} the change in computation times for ResNet20 and LeNet-5 as we increased the sizes of the input sets.
+We observed that for both diversity and coverage metrics, computation time is linear with test set sizes up to 400.
 Both types of metrics are not computationally expensive.
-For example, the computation time related to diversity and coverage metrics in MNIST and LeNet-5 varies between 0.4 to 49 seconds for samples of size 400.
-We observe that KMNC, SNAC and NBC have the same computation time.
+For example, the computation time related to diversity and coverage metrics in MNIST and LeNet-5 varies between 0.4 and 49 seconds for samples of size 400.
+We observed that KMNC, SNAC and NBC have the same computation time.
 Further, they are the most computationally expensive metrics.
 For example, KMNC, SNAC and NBC are approximately 25 times more computationally expensive than the other metrics in ResNet20.
-However, we found that GD generally outperforms most of the coverage metrics in terms of computation time, except NC and TKNC in LeNet-5.
-We use the Wilcoxon signed-rank test~\cite{woolson2007wilcoxon} to assess the statistical significance of the difference between the computation time of GD and the other testing criteria.
-We found that GD statistically outperforms all coverage metrics in terms of computation time.
-It is faster (about three to five times) to compute GD than LSC and DSC, for example.
-Though absolute differences are a matter of seconds, such computations, in the context of test selection or minimization, can be performed thousands of times and thus become practically significant.
-We also studied the distributions of the computation times for diversity and coverage metrics and analyzed their variations.
-Due to space limitation, we include the related boxplots in our replication package.
-We found that the distributions of the computations times related to GD show less variation than the studied coverage metrics for samples of the same size.
-For example, GD showed less variation than LSC and DSC for samples of the same size.
-This is because the GD metric depends on the calculation of the determinant of a fixed-size feature matrix, while LSC and DSC depend on a search mechanism for the nearest inputs in the training set.
-Search time may vary from one sample to another and therefore leads to increased variance in computation time.
-Note that since GD is black-box, its computation time only depends on the used dataset and is not affected by the complexity of the DNN model (e.g., number of layers and neurons).
+However, we found that GD generally outperforms most of the coverage metrics in computation time, except for NC and TKNC in LeNet-5.
+We used the Wilcoxon signed-rank test~\cite{woolson2007wilcoxon} to assess the statistical significance of the difference between GD's computation time and the other testing criteria.
+We found that GD statistically outperformed all coverage metrics in computation time.
+For example, it was three-to-five times faster to compute GD than LSC and DSC.
+Although absolute differences are a matter of seconds, such computations, in the context of test selection or minimization, may be performed thousands of times and thus become practically significant.
+We studied the distributions of the computation times for diversity and coverage metrics and analyzed their variations.
+Due to space limitations, we included the related boxplots in our replication package~\cite{ReplicationPackage}.
+We found that the distributions of the computations times related to GD showed less variation than the studied coverage metrics for samples of the same size.
+For example, GD showed less variation than LSC and DSC for samples of the same size because the GD metric depends on the calculation of the determinant of a fixed-size feature matrix, while LSC and DSC depend on a search mechanism for the nearest inputs in the training set.
+Search time may vary from one sample to another, and therefore leads to increased variance in computation time.
+Because GD is black-box, its computation time only depends on the used dataset and is not affected by the complexity of the DNN model (e.g. number of layers and neurons).
 In contrast, the computation time of white-box coverage metrics is highly sensitive to such complexity.